nextflow-io/nextflow/docs/operator.rst

     }

 .. warning::
-    In this case the Channel is working with a Map so we can convert the implicit `it` variable to Json.
-In case your Channel works with other types you need to adjust the Closure to obtain the result desired
+    In this case the channel is working with a map so we can convert the implicit `it` variable to JSON.
+In case your channel works with other types, you need to adjust the closure to obtain the desired result.

 filter